 At 529 litres, the boot's one of the biggest in its class, while dropping the rear seats increases this to 1441 litres.
 Every V60 features an electric rear tailgate, while a wide opening with no lip helps when loading bulky items.

-While there is a T5 petrol engine, the majority of buyers will opt for a diesel V60.
-D3 and D4 diesel engines are refined and provide good fuel economy, although neither are particularly quick.
 It's not really a car that likes to be hustled along like the BMW 3 Series - the steering's quite light and it's at its best being driven in a relaxed manner.

 What makes the Volvo V60 really stand out is its safety kit.
 Volvo says that no one should be killed or seriously injured in one of its new cars from 2020, and the V60's standard safety equipment reflects that.
 This includes Volvo's Pilot Assist autonomous driving technology, which can provide steering inputs at speeds up to around 80mph, as well as accelerate or brake.

 The semi-autonomous City Safety system is also available, with radar and cameras allowing the V60 to avoid low-speed collisions by automatically applying the brakes.
 Volvo tells us it's the only system on the market that's capable of recognising pedestrians, cyclists and animals.